What To Wear For A Portrait Session

 Clothes That Coordinate And Complement Each Other Not Matching Outfits

-You may select 1-3 colors that coordinate around a common color scheme for example, dark green, burgundy and navy all dark color tones or gray, lavender and rose are all softer color tones.
+You may select 1-3 colors that coordinate around a common color scheme, for example, dark green, burgundy, and navy all dark color tones or gray, lavender and rose are all softer color tones.
 By selecting a common color scheme the portraits will pop and look beautiful.
 Another thing that you may do is pull colors from one patterned outfit to create a look for all of the others in the group.
 By doing this you will also be creating an amazing image.

 It is alright to wear patterns as long as one person is wearing a pattern piece and the rest of the people are in solid colors.
 If everyone decides to wear patterns than the photo will not be so good since your eyes will not be able to focus on the image and it will be very distracting.

 They add detail and depth to the image and makes the image beautiful.
-You may achieve this effect by using clothing materials like tweed, lace, ribbons, ruffles, crochet and embroidery.
+You may achieve this effect by using clothing materials like tweed, lace, ribbons, ruffles, crochet, and embroidery.

 Layers and Accessories

-Cardigan, sweater, vest, jacket, blazer, coat, scarf, hat, tie, belt, headband and jewelry adds fun to the overall image and makes it visually interesting.
-The thing that I most love about layers and accessories is that you may put on or take off and give it an entire new look to an image without many wardrobe changes.
+Cardigan, sweater, vest, jacket, blazer, coat, scarf, hat, tie, belt, headband, and jewelry adds fun to the overall image and makes it visually interesting.
+The thing that I most love about layers and accessories is that you may put on or take off and give it an entirely new look to an image without many wardrobe changes.
 Please keep jewelry very simple because too much draws attention from your face.
 Also when you wear hats don’t have them to low that it hides the eyes.

-Men, please make sure that your shoes are neat, clean, polished and goes with the outfit.
+Men, please make sure that your shoes are neat, clean, polished and go with the outfit.
 Ladies, if you are wearing heels then bring along snickers or comfortable sandals to walk around from one area to another such as in the woods, on rocks or unpaved sidewalks.
 To make the photo even more interesting then try to coordinate shoes with other clothing or accessories options that people are wearing in the photo.
 For instance, you may match your daughter’s green shoes with your sweater, scarf or hat that you are wearing or vice versa.

 If you wear glasses then you are kindly asked to remove them for a few photos since they have reflections which are difficult to remove in Photoshop and Lightroom.
 Please remove your glasses about 15-20 minutes before your session so the marks on the bridge of your nose will have time to disappear.
 I have many portraits of my husband and son in which both of them are wearing glasses and they are not as great due to glares in the lenses.
 Sometimes they take the lenses out of the glasses if they absolutely want to take photos while they are wearing glasses.
-Also the other option is to go to the optometrist that will loan out or charge minimal fee for frames without lenses to use for a photo session.
-I realize that if you are not wearing your glasses than you feel like it's not you in those photos.
+Also, the other option is to go to the optometrist that will loan out or charge a minimal fee for frames without lenses to use for a photo session.
+I realize that if you are not wearing your glasses then you feel like it's not you in those photos.
 I promise to take photos with and without you wearing glasses and hopefully not too much reflection/glare will be caught.

 Hair accessories such as bobby pins, hair clips, headbands or any other favorite accessories that you want to bring with you just in case you have a session outside.
 If it gets very windy then you will need to put your hair up and make it look nice.